Psychedelic/DIP721/spec.md

 ---

-Returns a `Nat` that represents the total current supply of NFT tokens.
+Returns a `nat` that represents the total current supply of NFT tokens.

 NFTs that are minted and later burned explicitly or sent to the zero address should also count towards totalSupply.